 - Most recently, because of the “me too” movement, both the New York City Human Rights Law and the New York State Human Rights Law were amended to include enhanced protections for victims of sexual harassment.

-All these federal, state, and city laws have differing requirements, procedures, and remedies.
+All these federal, state and city laws have differing requirements, procedures, and remedies.
 As a result, they also carry with them a host of legal, procedural, and strategic pitfalls that can easily be fatal to even the strongest discrimination claim.
-A few examples of such pitfalls include differing statutes of limitations, administrative exhaustion requirements, binding election of remedies, limitations on employer coverage, and limitations on an employee’s potential recovery.
+A few examples of such pitfalls include differing statutes of limitations, administrative exhaustion requirements, the binding election of remedies, limitations on employer coverage, and limitations on an employee’s potential recovery.

 WHERE CAN YOU BRING A CLAIM?